Molten salt reactors might be the future of carbon-free green energy and they already cost less to run than coal power plants.

 One way the energy production capabilities of a given process can be measured is by using the metric ERoEI, otherwise known as energy returned on energy invested.
 In essence, this is a ratio of the energy we're able to get out of something to the amount of energy we have to put into the system to get that energy.

 Solar panels have an ERoEI of about 10, meaning you get back 10 times the amount of energy that is invested.
 For fossil fuels like coal, that number is somewhere between 18 and 43.
-But what about for molten salt reactors?
+But what about molten salt reactors?
+How do they work?
 Their ERoEI is estimated at about 1200.